grafana/agent/docs/sources/flow/reference/components/loki.source.docker.md

 stores the read offsets so that if there is a component or Agent restart, `loki.source.docker` can pick up tailing from the same spot.

-In case the targets argument contains multiple entries with the same container ID (for example as a result of `discovery.docker` picking up multiple exposed ports or networks) `loki.source.docker` will deduplicate them, and only keep the first of each container ID instances, based on the `__meta_docker_container_id` label.
-As such, the Docker daemon will be queried for each container ID only once, and only one target will be available in the component's debug info.
+If the target's argument contains multiple entries with the same container ID (for example as a result of `discovery.docker` picking up multiple exposed ports or networks), `loki.source.docker` will deduplicate them, and only keep the first of each container ID instances, based on the `__meta_docker_container_id` label.
+As such, the Docker daemon is queried for each container ID only once, and only one target will be available in the component's debug info.